airbytehq/airbyte/docs/tutorials/building-a-new-connector.md

 Here's the outline of what we'll do to build our connector:
 1. Use the Airbyte connector template to bootstrap the connector package
-2. Implement the 4 methods required by the Airbyte Specification
+2. Implement the methods required by the Airbyte Specification for our connector:
+    1. `spec`: declares the user-provided credentials or configuration needed to run the connector
+    2. `check`: tests if the user-provided configuration is valid and can be used to run the connector
+    3. `discover`: declares the different streams of data that this connector can output
+    4. `read`: reads data from the underlying data source (The stock ticker API)
 3. Package the connector in a Docker image
 4. Test the connector using Airbyte's Standard Test Suite
 5. Use the connector to run a sync from the Airbyte UI